Coffee Table Centerpiece: Elevate Your Living Room Style

 • Holiday Example:

-• Halloween: Use small pumpkins, and halloween themed decorations.
+• Halloween: Use small pumpkins and Halloween-themed decorations.

-• Christmas: use a small christmas tree, or ornaments.
+• Christmas: Use a small Christmas tree or ornaments.

 • Easter: Use small Easter theme decorations and ornaments.